avsa242/spin-standard-library/README.md

 # The Spin Standard Library

+NOTE: This is a fork of the Parallax, Inc. repository by the same name.
+It is not officially sanctioned by Parallax, Inc.

 The Spin Standard Library is designed to be a definitive starting point for Spin programming.
 It contains a curated collection of Spin objects that have been organized and formatted for consistency, covering a wide array of functionality.